 - aspiring next generation farmers who want to settle on a farm, whether they be from the agricultural community or not;

 - agricultural producers wishing to retire, who have no successors, and who want to ensure the continuity of their business by the operation of their assets by young farmers;

 - landowners wishing to leverage the value of their property and their assets.

-For more information, contact an Economic Development Officer.
+For more information, contact our Economic Development Officer for agriculture, Shanna Armstrong.